shigau97/shigau97/README.md

 - 💬 Ask me about art, photography, anime, japanese, women in tech
 - 📫 How to reach me: discord channel
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am still finding it myself, maybe I am a lengendary ranker in COD mobile gaming.
+- ⚡ Fun fact: I am a lengendary ranker in COD mobile gaming.
 Top 8800 ranker in Global ranking.(98% better than other players)

 ## Contact
 - **Email**: dev.shivanigautam@gmail.com